TheOdinProject/curriculum/nodeJS/testing_express/testing_routes_and_controllers.md

 module.exports = index;
 ~~~

 These two files, `app.js` and `index.js` simply define a couple of routes and then set up and start our express app.
-For the moment we do _not_ need to test `app.js` because it only contains code that starts and runs an express app!.
+For the moment we do _not_ need to test `app.js` because it only contains code that starts and runs an express app!
 It doesn't include any of our own logic so we don't need to test it. `index.js` however _does_ include some things that we want to test.

 To facilitate actually testing these routes we're going to use a library called [SuperTest](https://github.com/visionmedia/supertest), so go ahead and `npm install supertest --save-dev` and while it's installing take a few minutes to look through the readme on their git repo (linked above).